jeffijoe/awilix/README.md

 # Contributing

-Clone repo, run `npm i` to install all dependencies, and then `npm run test-watch` + `npm run lint-watch` to start writing code.
+Clone repo, run `npm i` to install all dependencies, and then `npm run test -- --watchAll` to start writing code.

 For code coverage, run `npm run cover`.